 Requirements for couples included that at least one, the bride or the groom, be active duty in the U.S. Military; Army, Navy, Air Force, Marines or Coast Guard.
 Also qualified were members of the National Guard and Reserve.
 “We wanted to include all members of the National Guard and Reserve units since, although they may not be ‘active,’ they can be called up at any time,” Byous said.
 “We want to thank them as well.”

-“We have an all volunteer military force, so we were hoping that we can have an all volunteer response from the community and we succeeded,” Byous added.
+“We have an all volunteer military force, so we were hoping that we could have an all volunteer response from the community and we succeeded,” Byous added.

-In the past the project had volunteers from from across the Eastern Seaboard.
-“After hearing about the project on the internet one florist in Anderson, South Carolina one photographer from North Carolina and one from Wisconsin paid their own expenses and volunteered to come to Savannah to participate,” Byous said.
+In the past the project has had volunteers from from across the Eastern Seaboard.
+“After hearing about the project on the internet one florist in Anderson, South Carolina and photographers from North Carolina, Wisconsin, and Texas have paid their own expenses and volunteered to come to Savannah to participate,” Byous said.
 “Response from Savannah businesses was more than fantastic as well.”